Antonio Brown Is Acting Like He Doesn’t Want To Play Football Anymore, Ryan Leaf Says

 Brown has gone through a troubled stretch that started during the end of his time with the Pittsburgh Steelers.
 Brown was suspended for the team’s final game last year after getting into a spat with quarterback Ben Roethlisberger and then skipping a team walkthrough.
 Brown missed the critical game, which the Steelers needed to win for their narrow path to making the playoffs, and then made it clear he wanted out of Pittsburgh.

 But things did not get any easier for Brown after being traded to the Oakland Raiders.
-He sat out for several weeks in protest after the NFL took his preferred helmet off the list of approved helmets, and this week put the team on blast on Instagram in posting a letter from Mayock detailing more than $50,000 in fines he received for missing team activities.
+He sat out for several weeks in protest after the NFL took his preferred helmet off the list of approved headgear, and this week put the team on blast on Instagram in posting a letter from Mayock detailing more than $50,000 in fines he received for missing team activities.

-Ryan Leaf is not the only one who thinks that Antonio Brown may simply be done playing football.
+Leaf is not the only one who thinks that Brown may simply be done playing football.
 Andy Nesbitt of USA Today’s For The Win also noted that the string of off-the-field problems for Brown signal that he may no longer want to be an NFL player.
-Brown faces an uncertain future, with some NFL writers reporting that the Raiders are exploring whether they can void his contract and cut ties with Brown.
+The QB faces an uncertain future, with some NFL writers reporting that the Raiders are exploring whether they can void his contract and cut ties with Brown.

 Antonio Brown wants a good relationship with the Raiders, Drew Rosenhaus says https://t.co/UxwPeY48Mn